 And with good reason.
 Barbie slays.
 No question.

 5. Or Make It Ultra-Targeted

 I am a music snob.
 Classically trained violinist, jazz bassist and vocalist.
 I love music, but I sort of pride myself on listening to fantastic music.
 I don’t do terrestrial radio.
-So, when I am in the mood for music, looking for something to do, or looking to connect with other people like me, I and my community of music snobs will immediately begin filtering out the bubble butts and the men in skirts by searching by tags like:
+So, when I am in the mood for music, looking for something to do, or looking to connect with other people like me, I and my community of music snobs will immediately begin filtering out the riff raff by searching by tags like: